Keith Williamson: RAF career

 The son of Percy Williamson and his wife Gertrude, Williamson was educated at Bancroft's School and Market Harborough Grammar School.
-He enlisted in the Aircraft Apprentice Scheme at RAF Halton in 1945, and was transferred to the Aircraft Apprentice Wing at RAF Cranwell, No 1 Radio School where he joined the 50th Entry and was trained as an Air Radio Fitter.
+He enlisted in the Aircraft Apprentice Scheme at RAF Halton in 1945.
 After graduating in 1948, he was selected for a cadetship at RAF College Cranwell and was commissioned on 13 December 1950.
-He was sent to the Advanced Flying School at RAF Driffield, where he trained on Meteors and Vampires and was then posted to No. 112 Squadron in July 1951 flying Vampires initially from RAF Fassberg and then from RAF Jever in Germany.
+After passing-out from Cranwell as a pilot officer, he was sent to the Advanced Flying School at RAF Driffield, where he trained on Meteors and Vampires.
+He was then posted to No. 112 Squadron in July 1951 flying Vampires initially from RAF Fassberg and then from RAF Jever in Germany.
+He was promoted to flying officer on 13 December 1951.

-Promoted to flying officer on 13 December 1951, Williamson volunteered to join No. 77 Squadron RAAF flying Meteors in a ground attack role in the Korean War in January 1953.
-After being promoted to flight lieutenant on 13 June 1953, he returned home in late 1953 to become aide-de-camp to Air Marshal Sir Harold Lydford, the Air Officer Commanding-in-Chief, RAF Home Command.
+In January 1953 he volunteered to join No. 77 Squadron RAAF flying Meteors in a ground attack role in the Korean War.
+He was promoted to flight lieutenant on 13 June 1953.
+He returned home in late 1953 to become aide-de-camp to Air Marshal Sir Harold Lydford, the Air Officer Commanding-in-Chief, RAF Home Command.
 After briefly returning to No. 112 Squadron in 1956, he joined No. 20 Squadron at RAF Oldenburg in Germany as a flight commander flying Hunters.
-Promoted to squadron leader on 1 July 1958, that year he went to the Central Flying School where he became a Qualified Flying Instructor and then an examiner.
+Promoted to squadron leader on 1 July 1958. that year he went to the Central Flying School where he became a Qualified Flying Instructor and then an examiner.